 As in 2012, the Wrocław Hub arranged a series of lectures for local students.
-The purpose of these visits is to bring distinguished researchers to Wrocław in order to enhance the quality of higher education and supplement various faculties of the University.
+The purpose of these visits is to bring distinguished researchers to Wrocław in order to enhance the quality of higher

 The first visiting lecture was held at Wrocław University of Environmental and Life Sciences and led by Professor Lars Walløe, the president of Academia Europaea.
 In this lecture, Professor Lars Walløe talked about"Epidemics of the bubonic plague, their causes and consequences for European history in the late medieval and early modern period".